nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `module_code` must belong to an existing module
 - `module_code` if not specified, defaults to the module code of the module in the current context (if any)

+Examples:

-Examples: `list /mod CS2040S` lists lectures belonging to CS2040S
+- `list /mod CS2040S` lists lectures belonging to CS2040S

 ### List Videos of Lectures

-> Lists all videos belonging to a specified lecture code of a specified module code
+> Lists all videos belonging to a specified lecture code of a navigated/specified module code

 Format:\
 In module context: `list [/lec {lecture_name}]`\